Myrmica scabrinodis

 Myrmica scabrinodis is a Euro-Siberian species of ant.
-It lives in moderately humid habitats, tolerates soil moisture but also needs direct sunshine.
-It often inhabits peat bogs.
-It builds nests in the ground, in grass or moss tussocks, even under stones or in rotten wood.
+It comes in a variety of forms that can be impossible to distinguish morphologically.
+As such, it has been suggested that the species is ongoing a major speciation event.
 Its colonies are monogynous or have only a few queens and may contain about 2500 workers.
 This ant species is the main host of the entomopathogenic fungus Rickia wasmannii.
 Phengaris caterpillars are primary threats of M. scabrinodis with specific species such as Phengaris arion developing a predatory relationship.

+Distribution and habitat

+Myrmica scabrinodis is native to Europe and north-western Asia.
+It has also been introduced to North America, in coastal British Columbia and Washington (state), where it is considered an invasive species.
+It inhabits a wide variety of different environments, including dry grasslands, forests, bogs, and other wetlands.
+It builds nests in the ground, in grass or moss tussocks, under stones, and in rotten wood.
+In its introduced range, it is common in disturbed environments, including lawns and paved areas.